danielmichaels/danielms/content/projects/index.md

 Entering a URL will return each hop's status code, response headers, and the entire redirect chain.

-Re-launched in June 2021.
-Completely re-written using FastAPI and Next.js

-Being re-written in Go, with react and sqlite embedded using PocketBase.
-[Alpha version](https://redirects.apps.danielms.site?ref=danielms.site)
+Written in Go, with react and sqlite embedded using PocketBase.

 ## [tars.run](https://tars.run?utm_medium=blog&utm_source=danielms.site&utm_campaign=projects)